 How Are Wedding Contracts Organized?

-Contracts are typically broken into sections called clauses.
-Here are the key clauses to look for:
+Want to know how to read your wedding contracts.
+They are typically broken into sections called clauses.
+Ahead, we break down the key clauses to look for.

 What’s excluded from a contract can be just as important as what’s included.
 Event planners, for example, might not include clean-up in their package.
 As a couple, you need to know that so you can arrange for alternative services.